okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-import-existing-resources/main/index.md

 #### What you need

 * Familiarity with the Terraform terms: configuration, resources, state, and commands.
-For more information, see the [Terraform overview](/docs/guides/terraform-overview).
+See the Terraform documentation [introductory concepts](https://www.terraform-best-practices.com/key-concepts) article.
+Also, see the [introduction page for Okta Terraform automation](/docs/guides/terraform-overview/main/).

 * An Okta organization.